Latrell Mitchell: 2023

-On 5 February 2023, Mitchell was arrested and charged in Canberra with resisting a territory public official, fighting in a public place and failing to comply with an exclusion direction.
-Mitchell was filmed crying out about pain in both shoulders while being arrested and was later reportedly visited by South Sydney’s club doctor to check for any injuries.
-The NRL's Integrity Unit investigated the incident but did not respond when asked if Mitchell would still play in the All Stars match on 11 February 2023.
+On 5 February 2023, Mitchell was arrested and charged in Canberra for fighting in a public place (with his distant cousin Jack Wighton), affray and resisting police.
+Mitchell was filmed crying out about pain in both shoulders while being arrested and was later reportedly visited by South Sydney's club doctor to check for any injuries.
+The NRL Integrity Unit investigated the incident but did not respond when asked if Mitchell would still play in the All Stars match on 11 February 2023.
 Nevertheless, Mitchell's management company subsequently released an apology on his behalf at Sydney airport on 6 February as he departed for New Zealand with the All Stars team.
-Mitchell was listed to appear in the Magistrates Court of the Australian Capital Territory on 22 February, one week prior to the commencement of the 2023 NRL season He pleaded not guilty, and the case was adjourned to October 2023.
+Mitchell was listed to appear in the Magistrates Court of the Australian Capital Territory on 22 February, one week prior to the commencement of the 2023 NRL season He pleaded not guilty, and the case was adjourned until 30 October—after the season finished.
+The ACT Police case collapsed and all charges against Mitchell and Wighton were dismissed on 1 November.

+In round 6 against the Canterbury-Bankstown Bulldogs, Mitchell played his 150th first grade game, scored a hat-trick of tries and kicked seven goals in South Sydney's 50–16 victory.
+After round 12, Mitchell sustained a calf injury while training and did not play again until round 22.
+In August, Mitchell joined portable power station brand BLUETTI as their brand ambassador.
+A few days before round 25, he was filmed shotgunning beer onstage at a concert.
+Apart from successfully kicking one of two goal attempts, "two crucial errors" in round 25 led directly to opposition tries in South Sydney's 10–29 loss to the Newcastle Knights, and in the final minutes Mitchell was sin-binned for an elbow to the back of Tyson Frizell's head.
+Mitchell later conceded that this "grubby act has no place in the game".
+An early guilty plea to a Grade 2 Dangerous Contact charge resulted in a one-match suspension that ruled Mitchell out of playing in South Sydney's last game of the season.
+After round 25 in August, his official NRL goal kicking conversion rate for the 2023 season was 72.6% and for defence, 82.1% tackle efficiency.